vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 ### Stages

 Most importantly, Blueprint aren't state machines.
 They're mostly designed for event-based scripting.
 Which, in theory, is what we want; "when... do..." is just that: react to events.
 However, videogame approch to events is mostly *cartesian-distance* based, whereas driving simulation is more *road-time* based.
-In other words, videogames rely on physical [trigger volumes](https://docs.unrealengine.com/4.27/en-US/Basics/Actors/Triggers/) that can be placed in the world, and that will execute stuff when the player gets in it.
+In other words, videogames rely on physical [trigger volumes][trigger] that can be placed in the world, and that will execute stuff when the player gets in it.
 Driving simulation is usually more interested in *time* between actors on a *road*, e.g., "When ego is less than 3s from the traffic light, make it yellow".

 [![trigger_place.jpg]({{site.baseurl}}/images/trigger_place.jpg)][0]